kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   kubelet swaps `createPodSandbox()` for `restorePodSandbox()` when `spec.restoreFrom` is set.
 The trade-off is a small Pod spec addition, which is justified by the simplification on every other axis.

+- **Requiring `spec.nodeName` in the restore Pod.** Having users set the checkpoint's node in the restore Pod, bypassing the scheduler, was rejected.
+It forces users to copy node names into Pod templates and update them for every checkpoint.
+Admission derives the node from the `PodCheckpoint` instead, and the scheduler places the Pod.

 - **`PodCheckpoint` as a CRD.** Shipping `PodCheckpoint` as a CRD (in an out-of-tree controller bundle) was considered and rejected for the in-tree KEP scope.
 As a CRD, the